Table of Contents

 Request for Re-calculation of a Grade.
 Students may request a re-calculation of the final grade without any review of written material.
 The calculation of the final grade will be reviewed by the instructor who will report a change in grade to the Registrar.

 Application for Re-Read.
 Students may apply in writing for a re-read of the final examination and/or any written material not returned to the class before the last day of the final examination period of the term in which the course is concluded.
 An Application for a Re-Read must be submitted to the Registrar's Office, specifying the material that is to be re-evaluated.
 The material in question will be re-read by the faculty member concerned as well as by another faculty member designated by the Department Head.
 If there is serious disagreement between the two readers, the Department Head, or Academic Dean where appropriate, will then review the material under re-evaluation.
 If the final mark is based on performance not evaluated by written material, the re-read by both participants will be confined to a review of the mark sheets compiled by the original instructor.
 Students should remind themselves of the value of these items in relation to the overall course mark before determining whether it is worthwhile to apply for a re-read.
 The results of the re-read will normally be conveyed to the student within 30 days of receipt of the application.
 Students should remember that a grade can be revised upwards or downwards.
 A fee must be submitted with the application.
 If the grade is revised upwards, the fee will be refunded.
-Application forms are available on the Registrar's Office web page.
+Application forms are available on the Mount Allison University website.

 If for medical or compassionate reasons a student is unable to complete one or more courses with in the term in which the course is offered, the student shall first seek exam accommodations (10.8.4) or extended deadlines for completion of course work (10.8.5).